komoot/photon/test/README.md

 The `expected_type` should be ignored in Photon right now, until such a type is implemented.

+If an `expected_*` field contains the text "NULL", then it checks the fact that the returned value is null or missing in the object.

 ### Test suites

 ##### Basic matching